RyBarbian/INSTALLGODX/README.md

 #To run GoDxoin Linux GUI
 # cd
-# cd GoDxoinB1.1
+# cd GoDxoinB1.1.1
 # ./GODXOIN-QT.PRO

 There will be a few errors including an attempted GODXOIN-QT.PRO lanch that results in failure to load blkindex This is normal

-Relaunch GODXOIN-QT.PRO
+Relaunch GODXOIN-QT.PRO  via ./GODXOIN-QT.PRO

 Be sure to encrypt your wallet after launch!!